bolajiwahab/pgrubic/README.md

 # Separate statements by a certain number by of new line, 1 by default
 lines-between-statements = 1

-# Check if SQL files would have been modified, returning a non-zero exit code
+# Check if files would have been modified, returning a non-zero exit code
 check = false

-# Report if SQL files would have been modified, returning a non-zero exit code as well the difference between the current file and how the formatted file would look like
+# Report if files would have been modified, returning a non-zero exit code as well the difference between the current file and how the formatted file would look like
 diff = false

 # Whether to read the cache.